Qwen3-Max-Thinking state-of-the-art reasoning model at your fingertips!

 By leveraging the power of Whisper for speech recognition, LLM for intelligent conversation, and TTS for natural-sounding text-to-speech, you can create a sophisticated voice assistant capable of understanding and responding to a wide range of user queries.

-Embeddings help you find similar content, bu...© 2026 Deep Infra.
+in mind if you are using our raw [API](/lizpreciatior/lzlv_70b...© 2026 Deep Infra.
 All rights reserved.